dataq-instruments/Arduino_WinDaq/README.md

 # Arduino_WinDaq
-Use Seeed Studio's Seeeduino XIAO module to stream ADC waveform to WinDaq.
+Use Seeed Studio's Seeeduino XIAO module to stream analog waveforms to WinDaq.
+It supports up to 11 channels, with 4 analog input channels and 4 reserved channels to accept readings from sensors connected to grove connectors

 This is an on-going project, final Windaq support has not been released yet